MicrosoftDocs/defender-docs/defender-endpoint/tune-performance-defender-antivirus.md

 ##### -TopPaths

-Requests a top-paths report and specifies how many top paths to output, sorted by Duration.
+Requests a top-paths report and specifies how many top paths to output, sorted by duration.
 Aggregates the scans based on their path and directory.
 User can specify how many directories should be displayed on each level and the depth of the selection.

 ```yaml
 - Type: Int32